2008: The Year in Movies

 Jumper - Okay, there's this kid who is born with a really cool power: He can teleport anywhere on earth.
 And he does what any teenager with super-powers would do: he robs banks, sets himself up in some swank digs, and romances the girl he's had a crush on his whole life.
 Unfortunately, he never progresses past this point.
 He doesn't save people, he doesn't improve the world, he basically just tries to stay one step ahead of the vaguely-motivated "bad guys" who want to kill him.
 Meh.
 I didn't care, and that's movie death.

 Wall-E - This is the other film that as soon as it ended, I immediately wanted to see it again, and did five days later.
 (Unfortunately, it doesn't hit video until November.)
 This is one of those movies that I've discussed in the past that was so popular that every half-assed political blogger tried to examine it for secret social criticism.
 Pixar ran into the same problem a few years ago with The Incredibles.
 But at its heart (and what a heart it is) it's the story of perhaps the loneliest creature in the universe, a little robot who's the last being left to clean up a devastated Earth.
-And then… he meets someone, and falls in love.
+And then he meets someone, and falls in love.
 Without words, these little robots convey such delicate emotion, and visually the film is simply stunning.
 In fact, for the first half-hour, if someone had told me that this was really an RC robot on a set, I'd have believed it.
 Pixar, already the greatest animated filmmakers out there, have raised the bar again.

-That's it for now, as we move onto Fall, and the "boring season."
-Enjoy your Halloween, everyone!
+onto Fall, and the "boring season."
+Enjoy your Halloween,